Jessica E. Harris

 Jessica Harris has devoted her career to representing working people and unions.
 She joined Gladstein, Reif & Meginniss in 2016, following a two-year clerkship with the Honorable Janet Bond Arterton, United States District Judge for the District of Connecticut.

-Over the last decade, Ms. Harris has successfully litigated numerous wage and hour, civil rights, and employment discrimination cases, including class and collective actions, before the Equal Employment Opportunity Commission (EEOC), New York City Human Rights Commission, New York State Division of Human Rights, and in state and federal court, securing millions of dollars in damages for her clients.
+Over the last decade, Ms. Harris has successfully litigated numerous wage and hour, civil rights, and employment discrimination cases, including class and collective actions, before the Equal Employment Opportunity Commission (EEOC), New York State Division of Human Rights, and in state and federal court, securing millions of dollars in damages for her clients.

 She also represents public and private sector unions in collective bargaining, as well as in proceedings before arbitrators, the National Labor Relations Board, the New York State Public Employment Relations Board, and state and federal courts.